shivenpatel399/Word-Hunt-hehe/README.md

-# How to use Brute-Forcer
+# How to use Word Sniper
 ## Step by Step
 1. Click on this [Shiven's Hunter](https://shivenpatel399.github.io/WordSniper/)
 2. Start Word Hunt.